sonibla/MicroW/README.md

 ## Current project state

 Currently, only embedded C codes are available.
-Analog circuits and more documentation soon available
+Analog circuits, test tools and methods and more documentation soon available

 ## License